Hopelezz/FirstIssuesApp/README.md

 ![image](https://user-images.githubusercontent.com/72772558/176366055-57a78eec-8e0d-4331-b338-c246995bbe98.png)

 The concept is pretty straightforward.
 The project is accessing the GitHubs API using Octokit.
-From there we are filtering out 1 random Git Repo with the Tag Good-First-Issue.
+From there we are filtering out 1 random Git Repo with the tag Good-First-Issue.

 <p align="right">(<a href="#top">back to top</a>)</p>